Card Services calls have the general form:

 resources it has allocated.
 Once a connection is broken, it cannot be

-reestablished until after another call to BindDevice
+reestablished until after another call to BindDevice.

 Return codes:

-The client handle is invalid.
+CS_BAD_HANDLEThe client handle is invalid.

-The client still has allocated resources, such as IO port windows or an interrupt, or the socket configuration is locked.
+CS_IN_USEThe client still has allocated resources, such as IO port windows or an interrupt, or the socket configuration is locked.

 int CardServices(SetEventMask, client_handle_t client, eventmask_t *mask);

-structure is given by:
+The eventmask_t structure is given by:

 typedef struct eventmask_t {